-When I think of a product that's easy to use, I think of my Apple AirPods.
+When I think of a product that likely scores high on the System Usability Scale (SUS), I think of my PopSocket.

 The Definition of Usability

 The definition of 'usability' is the quality of the user experience when using a product or a system, including websites, software, hardware, applications, or mobile devices.
 The goal of usability is to effectively and efficiently satisfy the end user.